Accountant networking is a tried and tested method to build your personal and professional network and grow your business.

 2) Optimize Your Social Media Profiles

 Make sure to update your social profiles before you go out to any networking event.
-You’ll likely be getting new connections and you want to make a good impression.

 At the very least, you’ll need a professional headshot, a nice background banner, and a short sentence about what you do: